obinnadyke/fobrain/README.md

 ## Credits

-Fobrain is proudly designed, developed, and maintained by [Mark Ebele Igweze](https://github.com/igweze/wizgrade).
+Fobrain is proudly designed, developed, and maintained by [Mark Ebele Igweze](https://github.com/igweze/), and promoted in part by [itrustal.com](https://www.itrustal.com).
+For business inquiries email: contact@itrustal.com

 ---